steffenmalisi/vpn-client-container/README.md

 ## (On a Mac) Install coreutils

-The connect script needs `gsed` and `greadlink` to be available as binaries from your Terminal.
+The connect script needs `gsed`, `greadlink` and `gdate` to be available as binaries from your Terminal.

 You can install them with
 ```bash